 She enjoys meeting and mentoring students and is committed to helping students thrive academically, socially, and as peer educators.
 Janet earned her B.A. in Psychology from Rhode Island College and M.A. in Higher Education Administration from Louisiana State University.

-Please direct STEM related tutoring questions to [email protected].
+Please direct STEM and language related tutoring questions to [email protected].

 Pedro Camacho-Leon is a senior concentrating in Biochemistry & Molecular Biology.
 He has two semesters of experience as a tutor in addition to four semesters of experience as a teaching assistant for Organic Chemistry.
 Along with teaching chemistry, he is working with Dr. Monaghan to utilize Deep RNA Sequencing data to improve outcomes in sepsis patients.
 Aside from academics, Pedro enjoys playing chess and watching YouTube.
 Pedro expects to graduate in May 2023 with an Sc.
 B. in Biochemistry & Molecular Biology.

 Michael Jia is a junior concentrating in Neuroscience and Music.
 He has tutored both MATH0090 and NEUR1020, and plans to continue tutoring neuroscience courses.
 Michael is also involved in the O’Connor-Giles lab, performing research regarding the genetic basis of synaptic development.
 Michael is on Brown Science Olympiad board, and participates in dance groups including DAEBAK, Tempo, and Moli.
 In his free time Michael pursues music production and spends too much time on YouTube.
 Michael expects to graduate in May 2024 with an Sc.B.
 In Neuroscience and an A.B. in Music.